Big-Man-Dev/Kitchen-Chaos/README.md

 ### My goals for this are to learn or produce the following
 1. Project management
 2. Learn basics of shader graph
-3. Learn basics of NetCode for GameObjects
+3. Learn basics of Netcode for GameObjects
 4. Build more projects for portfolio

 I Think that a lot of the material here especially the netcode for gameobjects portion will be very helpful in producing my own unique projects / games in the future.